ooni/spec/nettests/ts-017-web-connectivity.md

 2. the addresses resolved by the probe and the TH belong to the same ASNs;

-3. we did not see any bogon resolved exclusively by the probe;
+3. (optionally) we did not see any bogon resolved exclusively by the probe;

 4. (optionally) we concluded that some IP addresses are good because we could successfully perform TLS handshakes for the domain we were using.